-If, on the other hand, you do not intend to do your work on nice.fas.harvard.edu, you may proceed to download a gzip-compressed tarball or a ZIP file containing this project1-6.0/ directory from the course's website to your local machine.
+If, on the other hand, you do not intend to do your work on nice.fas.harvard.edu, you may proceed to download a gzip-compressed tarball or a ZIP file containing this project1-7.0/ directory from the course's website to your local machine.
 Or, of course, can you transfer the directory itself via SFTP to your local machine.
-However, prior to disconnecting from nice.fas.harvard.edu, be sure to examine cscie259.cshrc in
+Refer to this document's Appendix for further directions.